espacesociety/espacesociety.github.io/_macropedia/ether.md

 ## Overview

-An Ether is an electo-magnetic communications network.
+An Ether is an electromagnetic communications network.
 Generally connecting several computers, monitors, and a variety of other hardware.

 ## General Uses and Appearances